vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 docker-compose up
 ```

 There will be a whole lot of output.
 Open a new browser window and navigate to your drone host.
-In my case that is: `http://35.233.66.226`.
-You will be redirected to an oAuth authorization page on Gitlab.
+In my case, that is: `http://35.233.66.226`.
+You will be redirected to an OAuth authorization page on Gitlab.
 Choose to authorize access to your account.
-You will then be redirected back to your drone instance, and after a little while you will see a list of your repos.
+You will then be redirected back to your drone instance, and after a little while, you will see a list of your repos.

 Each repo will have a toggle button on the right of the page.
-Toggle whichever one(s) you want to set up CI/CD for.
-If you have been following along then there should be a repo called `${YOUR_GITLAB_USER}/tutorial-timber-deploying-microservices`.
+Toggle whichever one(s) you want to set up CI/CD.
+If you have been following along, then there should be a repo called `${YOUR_GITLAB_USER}/tutorial-timber-deploying-microservices`.
 Go ahead and activate that one.

+You can refer to the [drone documentation](http://docs.drone.io/installation/) for further instructions.

 ### Recap